-After over a century of use, the Virginia Street Bridge is showing signs of extreme wear and must be replaced to ensure continued public safety, as well as improve flood conveyence.
-The City of Reno, in partnership with the Truckee River Flood Management Authority, U.S. Army Corps of Engineers and Federal Highway Administration, has implemented a plan to replace the bridge while respectfully preserving its distinguished history.
+For over 100 years the Virginia Street Bridge quietly stayed the same, carrying residents and visitors into the heart of the Biggest Little City while Reno, Nevada grew and changed around it.
+Lasting well past its service life, the bridge’s history gave way to safety and flood-control concerns.
+The City of Reno, in partnership with the Truckee River Flood Management Authority, U.S. Army Corps of Engineers, and Federal Highway Administration, implemented a plan to replace the bridge while respectfully preserving its distinguished history.

 Now, the project is complete and we invite you to come to downtown Reno and enjoy the new Virginia Street Bridge, nearby business, and amenities.
 The City of Reno, Q&D Construction, Jacobs Engineering and all our project partners would like to thank those involved in the project.
 It is our sincere hope that we all continue to enjoy the new bridge for many, many years to come.

 Discover more information about the Virginia Street Bridge Project on this website where you will learn about the project’s history.
 If you have any questions, comments or feedback, please visit our contact page or tweet to us using #VSBProject.